RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 W3C recently started to worry about this limitation by proposing a new spec called ["High Resolution Time" or hr-time](https://w3c.github.io/hr-time/), but because of alleged malicious capability like [CACHE-ATTACKS] and [SPECTRE], W3C recommends to purposefully mess-up it's accuracy by reducing resolution, adding jitter, or by any other piggish means that probably never will provide us anything near to 1µs clock accuracy.
 Nobody would have thought that an Apple II made in 1978 🦖, due to it's highly accurate clock of 1,022727 MHz could up till today present a cybersecurity risk 44 years later, let alone an emulated Apple II ! 🤨

 Last but not least, we actually do not need 1µs clock accuracy.
 The speaker can be switched from 'off' to 'on' and back to 'off' by reading the address location twice.
-Knowing that one read operation takes 4 clock cycles, we can achieve a maximum frequency of ...
+Knowing that one read operation takes 4 clock cycles, only every 4µs, we should mind about toggling the speaker.

+`
+LDA $C030
+LDX #$0A
+DEX
+BNE $305
+JMP $300
+`

+Last but not least, we actually do not need 1µs clock accuracy.
+The speaker can be switched from 'off' to 'on' and back to 'off' by reading the address location twice.
+Knowing that one read operation takes 4 clock cycles, only every 4µs, we should mind about toggling the speaker.